Principles of Organic Farming

 - Replenish and maintain soil fertility.

-- Eliminate the use of toxic and persistent chemical pesticides and fertilizers.
+- Eliminate the use of toxic persistent pesticides.

 - Restore, maintain, and enhance ecological harmony.